- NLP Practitioner Courses

 The first subjects we cover on our NLP Practitioner training are the Presuppositions of NLP.
 If you have not yet been to any of our courses, you might be wondering as to why you would want to have a look at these.

 Now, if I were to tell you that by just considering these convenient assumptions in terms of your existence today, you might find that in the light of one or more of these, you may alter your perception of your whole life – what would you think about that?

 The presuppositions of NLP are neither rules nor regulations, and we do not even claim them to be true!
 They are simply very useful and powerful beliefs to have.
-Remember, NLP does not concern itself with whether something is true or not, but rather focuses on attaining a desired outcome.
-Coming from one or more of these presuppositions when working with clients, or just when communicating in general empowers you in ways you cannot imagine.
+Remember, NLP does not concern itself with whether something is true or not, but rather focuses on attaining a desired outcome (our own stories about our lives are sometimes made up from fragmented memories).

 The Presuppositions of NLP: